-- The Board of Liquor License Commissioners for Baltimore City (BLLC) is working to make sure all stakeholders are connected to our work through our Community Engagement Initiative. - The BLLC conducts outreach proactively to communities across the City, offering a brief presentation on the operations and capabilities of the Liquor Board (about 10 minutes) and allowing for questions. - The BLLC encourages licensees to be engaged members of your community., Should you need assistance finding your local community association or organization, please contact the Community Liaison. - Visit the Community Engagement portion of the BLLC website, https://llb.baltimorecity.gov/community-engagement-initiative, for the following: - BLLC Community Connection Monthly newsletter - Monthly Calendar of activity find out what communities we will visit - · Community Stat monthly, quarterly, and annual reports
+- The Board of Liquor License Commissioners for Baltimore City (BLLC) is working to make sure all stakeholders are connected to our work through our Community Engagement Initiative. - The BLLC conducts outreach proactively to communities across the City, offering a brief presentation on the operations and capabilities of the Liquor Board (about 10 minutes) and allowing for questions. - The BLLC encourages licensees to be engaged members of your community., Should you need assistance finding your local community association or organization, please contact the Community Liaison. - Visit the Community Engagement portion of the BLLC website, https://llb.baltimorecity.gov/community-engagement-initiative, for the following: - BLLC Community Connection Monthly newsletter - Community Stat 6 month, and annual reports